cepdnaclk/e15-4py-anonymous-authentication/docs/README.md

 Key sharing technique is an integral part of our implementation.
 The number of parts the key can be broken into (n) and the number of parts required to reconstruct a certificate (r) decides the availability of certificates.
 A high n value and low r value obtains a higher availability.
 Since distributing the parts of the certificates happens only once, in this experiment we measure the latency of the certificate reconstruction.
 Specifically, the experiment was done to identify how the latency of a successful certificate reconstruction varies with increasing n and r.
 The experiment was done by setting n = r.
 That is all parts of the certificate are required to reconstruct the certificate.
 First we break a randomly created certificate into n parts and distribute across the P2P network.
 Then we floods a SEARCH message requesting the parts of the certificate.
 The time was measured from the time of flooding the SEARCH message until the successful reconstruction of the certificate.
 We started with breaking the certificate into 2 parts and at each step we increased n by 2.
 We continued the experiment until n reached 20.
 For each n the experiment was done three times and we measured the average time.
 We also removed any outliers that could affect the results.
 Due to limited resources, we used only four publicly available servers each in a different country.
 The selected servers were located in Singapore, India, America and France.
 Multiple super-node instances were created at each server and super-nodes 20 were connected so that no two neighbour-nodes reside in the same country.
 This is to intentionally increase the latency of communication.

 #### 4.2.2 Performance of authentication protocols
-Anonymity of the authentication protocols depend on the number of certificates.
+The anonymity of the authentication protocols depends on the number of certificates.
 Higher the number of certificates used in the protocol higher the anonymity of the prover.
 Therefore it is important that a protocol can handle a higher number of certificates.
 This experiment was done to measure the latency of a complete successful authentication session between a prover and a verifier.
-At each step we increased the number of ceritificates used in the protocol to measure how the latency varies.
-The experiment was done for the three proposed protocols in hope to compare the performance.
+At each step, we increased the number of certificates used in the protocol to measure how the latency varies.
+The experiment was done for the three proposed protocols in the hope to compare the performance.
+The time was measured from moment that the prover received the requested keys and successful finish the authentication protocol at the verifier’s side.
+The experiment was started using only 10 keys and at each step, we increased the number of keys by 10.
+The experiment was carried out until 200 keys are used in the authentication protocols.
+Similar to the previous test, the experiment was done three times and we measured the average time.
+We also removed any outliers that could affect the results.

+Due to limited resources, we used only four publicly available servers each in a different country.
+The selected servers were located in Singapore, India, America and France.
+Multiple super-node instances were created at each server and super-nodes were connected so that no two neighbour-nodes reside in the same country.
+This is to intentionally increase the latency of communication.

 ## Results and Analysis

+### 5.1 Proofs of security

-### Ring Signature Based approach
+#### 5.1.1 Ring Signature Based approach

 The security of the protocol depends on the security of the ring signature scheme[40].
 The authors have proven the correctness,